Hello guest, if you read this it means you are not registered. Click here to register in a few simple steps, you will enjoy all features of our Forum.

 I think the word "tends" is doing most of the work in that statement by the authors.
 As you pointed out and plenty of others have shown, there are definitely other East Asian ancestry sources in a number of Uralic speaking groups.
 While for reasons of a preponderance of evidence I believe Yakutia_LNBA is the best candidate for a Pre-Uralic source population, there isn't and probably will never be enough evidence to make it conclusive in the same sense as linguistic classification.

-Jaska and Queequeg like this post
+Queequeg and Jaska like this post

 Reply